DMCA Notice: Everything You Need to Know

 DMCA Notices and You

 DMCA notices are a valuable tool for writers, photographers, videographers, and anyone else whose material might be infringed upon on the internet.
 You can send a DMCA notice yourself or hire an agent to do it for you.
 If a DMCA notice leads to a lawsuit, you will need a lawyer to walk you through the case.
 If you need help with a DMCA notice, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.